leroyle/docupdates/README.md

 Often it is helpful to be able to visually see the data flows that occur between the edge node device and the cloud integration server.
 The Helium Console provides a method for viewing  packet data as well as other associated meta-data as the packets flow through the Console.
 Due to security considerations the data is not automatically stored, nor is the presentation of the data started without a specific user action.
 The usage of the Console debug view is documented here: https://docs.helium.com/use-the-network/console/debug/ The debug view can be very helpful when trying to diagnose communications issues.
+The debug view JSON data will contain a "payload" field.
+This is your device transmitted data as well as any network commands (MAC commands) that are optionally added by the device runtime.
+These MAC commands may be requests to the network or acknowlegements for network driven commands to the device runtime.
+Your device application need not be concerned about MAC command processing as that is handled by the device runtime support libraries.

 ### Decoding Network MAC commands
 In addition to the device application data packet uplink and downlink messages we on occasion see additional MAC command data being trasnferred along with the application data.
 If you see a transmission that contains more data in the packet than expected chances are the packet contains network MAC commands.
 The MAC commands are interpreted by the device LoRaWan runtime and are not forwarded on to the device appication.